kantord/LibreLingo/docs/courses/module.md

 A **Module** resides below the courses within the course structure.
 It contains [skills](skill.md).

-They have less complexity as they're here just to group skills and nothing else.
-On the frontend they appear as headings to group skills.
+They have less complexity as they're here to group skills and nothing else.
+On the frontend, they appear as headings to group skills.

 To get a better understanding, you can read the [course basics](README.md#basics).